How to Build Anomalous (3+1)d Topological Quantum Field Theories: Anomalies of topological orders from obstruction theory

 In other words, the obstruction corresponds to the inability to define a topological phase in which symmetry fractionalization is non-anomalous and the $G$-crossed braided consistency conditions, like the heptagon equations in \cite{Barkeshli:2014cna}, are satisfied.
 Maps to $B\sAut^{br}(\cB)$ that factor through $B\sPic(\cB)$ are precisely those $G$-actions on $\cB$ that are non-anomalous.

-We can generalize the obstruction to higher dimensional theories, and moreover provide a space which classifies anomalies.
+We can generalize the obstruction to higher dimensional theories, and obtains the classifications of anomalies from this perspective.
 Let $\mathbf{C}$ be a fusion $n$-category, which can be loosely defined inductively via delooping and Karoubi completing as in \cite{Gaiotto:2019xmp}.\footnote{See \cite[Section 3.1]{Bhardwaj:2024xcx} for an explanation of a crucial technical assumption, that must be made with our current understanding of condensation, in order for the inductive construction to be valid at for all values of $n$.
 For the contents of this paper, we will not require those assumptions.
 See \cite[Section 4.1]{StockallCondensation} for a treatment of higher fusion categories in terms of Cauchy completion.} There is a fiber sequence of spaces given in \cite[Theorem 5.2.24]{Bhardwaj:2024xcx}, which follows from unpublished work by Jones--Reutter:

 where $(\text{--})^\times$ denotes only taking the invertible parts of a symmetric monoidal category.
 The rightmost entry parametrizes obstructions to lifting a map $X \rightarrow B\sAut^\otimes(\mathbf{C})$ to $X \rightarrow B \mathbf{C}^\times$.
 There is an analogous sequence in the fermionic case, when each entry is a category enriched in super ($n$)-vector spaces:\footnote{Analogously to the construction of higher fusion categories, we obtain super ($n$)-vector spaces via condensation completion, beginning with the fusion 1-category of super vector spaces $\mathbf{sVect}$.}